Guidelines for representing your business on Google

 Provide your regular customer-facing hours of operation.
 If applicable, you may use your current seasonal hours as your regular hours.
 You may also specify special hours for particular days, like holidays or special events.

 Certain types of businesses shouldn’t provide hours, including those with varied hours (like schedules for different types of activities, including showtimes, worship services, or classes) and those that operate only by appointment.
-Examples of business that shouldn’t provide hours include, but are not limited to: hotels and motels, movie theaters, emergency rooms, or schools and universities, transportation services, airports, places of worship, event venues, and natural features.
+Examples of business that shouldn’t provide hours include, but are not limited to: hotels and motels, movie theaters, emergency rooms, schools and universities, transportation services, airports, event venues, and natural features.

 If your business has departments (see “Departments”), provide the business hours for each department on that department’s separate listing, and provide the business hours for the main business on the main business’s listing.